MapTestGame/MapCode/1.0/Specification.md

 Header
 ------
-The header comprises a major version, a minor version, a patch version, dimension information, and an extension list.
+The header comprises a major version, a minor version, dimension information, and an extension list.

 ### Dimensions
 The dimension header comprises 3 codepoints, indicating the length of the X dimension, the length of the Y dimension, and the length of the Z dimension, respectively.
 Dimensions can have a length of zero.